 is the author of Dharma Punx, Against The Stream, The Heart of the Revolution and Refuge Recovery, is a Buddhist teacher, author and counselor.
 He has created a Buddhist approach to addiction recovery called Refuge Recovery, that includes peer lead meetings as well as a professional treatment center.
 He is also the founding teacher of Against the Stream Buddhist Meditation Society, with centers in Los Angeles and San Francisco and over 20 affiliated groups around North America.
 He teaches meditation classes, workshops and retreats internationally.
 Noah holds a Masters degree in counseling psychology and lives in Los Angeles.

-To view Noah's upcoming retreats, please see here has been exploring and practicing multiple traditions since 1999.
+To view Noah's upcoming events, please see here has been exploring and practicing multiple traditions since 1999.
 In 2005, her focus landed on Buddhism and Vipassana meditation.
 Helping communities and individuals that don’t typically have access to the traditional dharma settings and building multicultural community is top on her list of priorities.
 She is an empowered teacher in the Spirit Rock, IMS lineage.
 She is the grateful mother of CJ and Harris – her main inspirations.

 is the Senior Trainer for Mindful Schools in Oakland, California and his work was the subject of MTV’s If You Really Knew Me, He is a Dharma teacher and a nationally recognized leader in designing & implementing interventions for at-risk youth.